 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of these specific conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
-Such uses are considered "fair use," and by law do not require permission of the copyright holder.
-If a patron later uses a photocopy or reproduction for purposes in excess of "fair use" - including but by no means limited to posting on a Web page or to an Internet Use group, or publication in a book or magazine - the patron may be liable for copyright infringement.
+One of these specified conditions is that the photocopy or reproduction is not to be used for any purpose other than private study, scholarship, or research.
+If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of fair use, that user may be liable for copyright infringement.